roboscienceorg/book/source/Terms/ExampleRobotSystems.rst

 Equations of Motion
 ^^^^^^^^^^^^^^^^^^^

-Working in instantenous local coordinate enables us to determine the motion easily.
+Working in instantaneous local coordinate enables us to determine the motion easily.
 We then use the rotation matrix to relate the robot position in the global frame.
 To progress in the modeling process, we need to know the specifics of the robot, illustrated in